-(3) Depending on the application, additional steps such as filtering and annotation may be required to produce a callset ready for downstream genetic analysis.
+(3) Additional steps such as filtering and annotation may be required to produce a callset ready for downstream genetic analysis, depending on the application.
 This typically involves using resources of known variation, truthsets and other metadata to assess and improve the accuracy of the results as well as attach additional information.

 3. Experimental designs